Jibyjib/Jibyjib.github.io/somephysomemath/content/notebook.md

 This also should help guide those who come after me.
 You can see the path that I took to end up where I currently am.

+### January 6th 2022

+I wrote up my notes for the end of chapter 3 of Chris J Isham's "Modern Differential Geometry for Physicists."

 ### January 4th 2022

 I read the DeRham Cohomology part Chris J Isham's "Modern Differential Geometry for Physicists" and discussed it with two colleagues.
 I also discussed group representations, and separating the idea of a representation of a group from the group itself.